 The GSC Co-chairs are actively seeking support for participant attendance at the Consortium.
 All such benefits are contingent on attending the Doctoral Consortium.

-If you have questions about the Graduate Student Consortium, please contact the Conference Chairs.
+If you have questions about the Graduate Student Consortium, please contact the Graduate Student Consortium Chairs.